An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: A solution algorithm for two-phase flows with high density ratios using the collocated unstructured Finite Volume method

 \subsection{A semi-implicit solution algorithm for high-density ratios}

 \Cref{sec:momconsistency} provides the formal reasoning behind solving the mass conservation equation (or its equivalent) for $\rho_c^{n+1}$.
-Since \citet{ghods2013} introduced the use of the "auxiliary" mass conservation equation, other researchers have adopted this approach, with the main difference in the way the face-centered (mass flux) density $\rho_f$ is evaluated both in the discretized mass conservation equation (\ref{eq:mass-transport}) and the discretized momentum equation (\ref{eq:momentum-transport}).
+Since \citet{ghods2013} introduced what we call an "auxiliary" mass conservation equation, other researchers have adopted this approach, with the main difference in the way the face-centered (mass flux) density $\rho_f$ is evaluated both in the discretized mass conservation equation (\cref{eq:mass-transport}) and the discretized momentum equation (\cref{eq:momentum-transport}).

 The condition given by \cref{eq:momcondition}, derived from \cref{eq:momentum-advection-v-update,eq:velocity-no-change} can be fulfilled only if the same face-centered (mass flux) density is used when discretizing the auxiliary mass conservation and momentum equations.
 Going one step further, the volumetric flux $F_f$ must also be the same in the discretized auxiliary mass conservation and momentum equations.
 Put together, the mass flux in the auxiliary discretized mass conservation equation must be equal to the mass flux in the discretized momentum conservation equation: this is the requirement for the mass flux consistency, mentioned throughout the literature.